Business Advisory Services

 Chapter 2 expands on ownership strategies by exploring more nuanced, advanced structures that real estate investors and rental property owners might consider beyond the basic LLC or sole proprietorship.
 This chapter addresses issues like equity versus economic interests, structuring deals with outside investors, using trusts, and forming tiered or multi-entity structures such as holding companies owning property-specific LLCs.

 I just got a rental, what do I do?
 Purchasing a rental property is certainly challenging, but operating one to build wealth and find tax efficiency is equally challenging.
 This is our second book.
 Our first book, Taxpayer’s Comprehensive Guide to LLCs and S Corps, was first published in 2014 and was well-received by small business owners and tax professionals, so we thought a book on rental properties and real estate investments would be equally helpful.
-So, here we are with our second iteration, or the 2025 edition.
-We plan to update annually.
+So, here we are with our second iteration, or the 2026 edition.
+We update it frequently throughout the year (last update was April 5, 2026).

 Our rental property book starts with entity structures and moves into asset management such as acquisition, cost segregation, rental safe harbors, repairs versus improvements, accelerated depreciation, partial asset disposition, and 1031 like-kind exchange.
 From there we discuss various rental considerations like passive activity losses, short-term rental loophole, real estate professional status, and material participation including what time counts, and what time doesn’t count.